Godzilla: Unleashed: Story

-During production, several monsters were scrapped.
-The originally designed monsters who lost in the polls were known as Fire Lion, The Visitor, and Lightning Bug.
-Hedorah was considered, but was scrapped because cel-shading him proved to be time-consuming.
-King Kong was scrapped due to legal problems with Universal Studios.
-Zilla was considered, but scrapped due to his overall negative reception, though fans later criticized this decision.
-Monster X was considered, but scrapped due to his transformation sequence into Keizer Ghidorah being too complicated and the game engine could not handle more than one person playing as him at a time.
-Gamera was mentioned in an interview, and likely not included since he is owned by Kadokawa.

 Development

 Before the game was released, there was a six page 'designer diary' hosted on IGN that provided some information about working on the game.
 The first interview of the game with Pipeworks stated that the title was completely new and is specifically designed with the Wii Remote in mind.
 There were also plans to use WiiConnect24 support for downloading purposes, but this was not in the completed game.
 First screenshots of the PS2 version of the game were released during September 2007.
 A PSP version was also planned.

 On October 9, 2007, IGN's development blog has revealed that Heavy Melody created the soundtrack for the game and that every monster has a unique theme song that ties to the overall feeling of their faction.
 On October 19, 2007, IGN stated that the PSP version of Godzilla: Unleashed was canceled; however, it was said that if the Wii version of the game sells well, they would consider bringing back the PSP version.

 On November 9, 2007, GameSpot posted the sixth designer diary with lead developer Simon Strange talking about the factions' importance.
-On November 19, 2007, GameSpot put up a Monster Battles feature to have people vote for which monsters they want to face off.